mreilly13/AIProteins-CS410-Spring22/README.md

 ### **Installation**

-All you neede to do to install this project is create the conda environment from the provided `env.yml` file.
+All you need to install this project is to create the conda environment from the provided `env.yml` file.
 To do this, navigate to the main folder of the project and run the command:

 ```
 conda env create -f env.yml